 We do not tolerate any form of discrimination, including verbal, physical, or sexual harassment or intimidation in the workplace based on national or ethnic origin, citizenship, skin color, age, social origin, health status, disability status, sexual orientation, gender, gender identity and expression, marital status, pregnancy, political opinion, union affiliation, or engagement in lawful collective labor activity, religion or belief, and any other criteria protected by local laws and regulations.
 We expect our Business Partners to promote equal opportunities and take measures to prevent discrimination and harassment based on any characteristics or attributes that are protected by the laws of the place of employment.

 Business Partners are expected to condemn harassment, violent or abusive conduct, or intimidation in any form.
-Business Partners shall maintain a respectful workplace with fair and safe working conditions and are encouraged to foster diversity and an inclusive and trusting work environment for their employees.
+Business Partners shall maintain a respectful workplace with fair and safe working conditions.